by Nikki Hallgrimsdottir

 Buying new makeup can be a long and messy process.
 Dropping by Sephora or the makeup counter at Macy’s means waiting for an associate to help you apply lipstick or eyeshadow to find the perfect color — from a tube that’s already been used by somebody else.

-AlgoFace is making this process simpler (and far more sanitary) through its virtual-makeup SDK, which is available for makeup retailers to build into their apps.
+AlgoFace is making this process simpler (and far more sanitary) through its virtual-makeup SDK, available for makeup retailers to build into their apps.
 Shoppers can virtually apply an endless array of makeup shades to a live video of their face.
 Their AI-driven augmented reality interface makes it look like users are actually, physically wearing the makeup they’re thinking about buying.

 The result isn’t just a highly personalized experience that lets users try out makeup combinations with no mess: It’s an incredible way to cut down on costs by saving on makeup samples.
-As for customer experience, this means being able to try out different looks in a mobile app or at a physical location.
+As for the customer experience, this means being able to try out different looks in a mobile app or at a physical location.

 Nikki Hallgrimsdottir is a co-founder of algo.ai where she helps enterprises leverage Artificial Intelligence, Augmented Reality, and Data Analytics to transform their business.
 Nikki believes that the way we work, shop and play is changing, and pairing Human and Machine Intelligence in a responsible way can create a better future for all of us.
 Nikki and her family recently relocated to Seattle after spending 10 years in the San Francisco Bay Area.